grandzero/clever-wallet/README.md

 3. Use the chat interface to interact with your wallet.
 Some example commands:
    - "What's my ETH balance?"
    - "Send 0.1 ETH to 0x1234..."
-   - "Simulate a transaction to swap 10 USDC for ETH"
+   - "Simulate a transaction to send 10 stark to 0x123..."
-   - "Explain this raw transaction: [paste transaction data]"
+   - "What is my account address"
+   - "Send 10 stark to 0x123..."
+   - "Explain me what is 10kswap"

 ## Future Roadmap